LiveLike/livelike-docs/docs/Product Guide/rewards.md

 * Completing a profile
 * Watching a video

-Once you recognize a user has completed the action, you can trigger it and deliver the rewards.
+Once you recognize a user has completed the action, you can [invoke an action](https://docs.livelike.com/reference/invoking-custom-actions) to trigger it and grant rewards from Reward Tables and Quests.

 ## Reward Tables